 A Cluedo style game: Who Fixed it? – ESL Speaking Game

-This is my ESL version of the fantastic question based detective game Cluedo.
+This is my ESL version of the fantastic question-based detective game Cluedo.
 The objective of the game is to find out who, fixed what, using what tool.
 Players accomplish this through a process of elimination that involves asking questions.
-In order to do this, students must use vocabulary related to common household problems, tools and tradesmen.
+In order to do this, students must use vocabulary related to common household problems, tools, and tradesmen.
 The beauty of this game is that is it adaptable.
 You can easily change the vocabulary to focus on another theme or topic such as common holiday problems, problems at work or shopping to name a few.
-The PDF contains a blank board and blank player cards so that you can simple print them off and fill in any vocabulary you want.
+The PDF contains a blank board and blank player cards so that you can simply print them off and fill in any vocabulary you want.

 The PDF contains: